 Books Are The Perfect Length, Thank You

 Someone on the Twittersphere recently complained that business books are too long.
-The suggested solution was to shorten them to a few bullet points.
+The suggested solution was to shorten them to a few lines.
 They also suggested rewarding authors for writing shorter books.

 It reminds me of my English studies in school.
-The quickest path to exam success was to buy books that summarised the works of Shakespeare into a few pages and memorise them.
-When the exam came up we’d regurgitate from short-term memory, everything we'd “learned” from these summaries.
+The quickest path to exam success was to learn-by-heart book summaries of the works of Shakespeare.
+At exam time we’d regurgitate, from short-term memory, everything we'd “learned” from these book summaries.

 What did I learn?
 I learned nothing.